Do you want to be part of a team that supports Syrian refugees to join in community activities across Birmingham?

 What is the role?

-To be part of the new Navigator Project that is working with Syrian refugees who have resettled in Birmingham.
+To be part of the Navigator Project working with Syrian refugees who have resettled in Birmingham.
 Mentors will support refugees to find out about and join in community and leisure activities in Birmingham.
 This will help people to feel part of their community, less isolated and to improve their well-being.
+This support may be delivered remotely or face to face.
+The role also involves keeping accurate notes of contact meetings and sharing them with the Navigator team.

 What do volunteers do?

-- Use the internet, phone or email to find out more information about activities in Birmingham
+- Find out information about activities in Birmingham

-- Decide which activity they would like to do
+- Decide which activities they would like to do

-- Plan what to take with them and what will happen when they arrive
+- Plan travel to new places and understand what to expect when they arrive

 - Learn a few English words that they might need for the activity